 '''

-epdc video=mxcepdcfb:[panel_name],bpp=16
+epdc video=mxcepdcfb:[panel name],bpp=16

 '''

-The EPDC driver parses these options and tries to match panel_name to the name of video mode specified in the imx_epdc_fb_mode panel mode structure.
+The EPDC driver parses these options and tries to match panel\name to the name of video mode specified in the imx\epdc\fb\mode panel mode structure.
 If no match is found, then the first panel mode provided in the platform data is used by the EPDC driver.
 The bpp setting from this command line sets the initial bits per pixel setting for the frame buffer.
-A setting of 16 selects RGB565 pixel format, while a setting of 8 selects 8-bit grayscale (Y8) format.
+A setting of 32 or 24 selects the RGB888 pixel format, one of 16 selects RGB565 pixel format, while a setting of 8 selects 8-bit grayscale (Y8) format.

-10.3.4 EPDC Waveform Loading
+6.2.4.1.2.4 EPDC Waveform Loading